bash07/bash07/README.md

 ### Hi there 👋

+🔭 I’m currently working on C/C++, ESP32 based systems and Internet of Things applications 🌱 I’m currently learning Flutter
+👯 I’m looking to collaborate on Python based data science and analytics projects 📫 How to reach me: basheer (at) basheer.net

 <!--
 **bash07/bash07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.